svelteuidev/svelteui/apps/docs/src/routes/core/menu/+page.md

 - `disabled` – disables item
 - `...others` – `Menu.Item` produces a button element, all other props will be spread to it

 The right section of `Menu.Item` can be customized with the slot `rightSection`.
+The icon can also be set by using the `icon` slot.

 ```svelte
 <script lang="ts">